LS-2ednar/BiteWise/README.md

 # BiteWise
 ChatGPT said: BiteWise is your smart command-line sous-chef—fetching recipes, nutrition facts, and step-by-step guides straight to your terminal, complete with mouthwatering images.

-This Hackaton version for the [BOOT.DEV Hackathon 2025](https://blog.boot.dev/news/hackathon-2025/) is currently reliant on an GEMINI API KEY follow the installation steps to set everything up correctly.
+This Hackathon version for the [BOOT.DEV Hackathon 2025](https://blog.boot.dev/news/hackathon-2025/) currently relies on a GEMINI API key.
+Follow the installation steps to set everything up correctly.

 ## Installation

-1. Clone the repository to your environment an move into the directory
+1. Clone the repository and move into the project directory:
 ```bash
 git clone https://github.com/LS-2ednar/BiteWise
 ```